raq929/class-eval/README.md

 1. Run the API server with `npm start`.
 If you want your code to be reloaded on change, you should `npm install -g nodemon` and use `nodemon` instead of `npm start`.
+1. Once everything is working, make an initial commit.

 For development and testing, set the SECRET_KEY from the root of your repository using